 In the spring of 2023, the percentage of students achieving a standard of excellence was 21.1% thereby indicating a high level of achievement compared to the province.
 The percentage of students who achieved the acceptable standard was 78.4% and has exceeded the provincial average of 63.3%.
+The breakdown of PAT results indicates that the students in Grade 9 performed very well and exceeded expectations, however the students in Grade 6 experienced challenges in all subject areas.
+Based on feedback from the teachers over the span of several Elementary grade levels, they have expressed a decline in the Elementary students' over all skills since the onset of COVID related learning disruptions.
 We will continue to implement strategies to support student learning and challenge students at all levels so that our students continue to succeed.
+We have planned for additional supports in resources, professional learning, assessments and educational assistants to support our students.